FlowFuse/website/src/_includes/core-nodes/inject-use-case.md

+## What's the Inject node in Node-RED used for?

 The Inject node is the beginning of many flows that are triggered manually.
 The box to the left of the node sends a message to connected nodes.
-For that reason it's often used for debugging too, to inject values at a point of chosing.
+For that reason it's often used for debugging too, to inject values at a point of choosing.
 The message item can be empty too.
 The message to send defaults to the timestamp as payload and an empty topic.

+Message properties can be set to flow, or global variable values, and many other types, including JSONata expressions.

 Flows can also be triggered once right after Node-RED starts the flows or with a delay.
 This is useful to set an initial state from a flow on boot.